ker2x/DearDiary/Writerside/topics/pma.md

 jnz     loc_401813      ; jump according to the result of cmp
 ```

-Let's explain, because i have time. remove the book-keeping stuff and focus on the user code.
+Let's explain, because I have time. remove the bookkeeping stuff and focus on the user code.
 ```
 mov     eax, [esp+argc]
 cmp     eax, 2          ; argc == 2 ?